Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 3)what is http req.
 4) difference between error and exception
 5) what is express?

+1.how to connect local to github

+Thoroughly asked about http request
+Difference between get and post.. can we create the with get Difference between put and patch

+Difference between http and https
+About axios

 9. Write a constructor function.
 8. Do you know about E9?, Then he explained about company